Macaws

 Macaws are loud and noisy.
 Their vocalizations can be more than some people can tolerate, and they can scream when they want to.
 They do have the ability to say words and mimic your speech, but it is not as bright as some other pet bird species.

-Because they are so intelligent, macaws can be trained.
-You can start when your pet is young and work on hand-feeding, teaching your bird to talk or sing, and preparing your Macaw not to nip, bite, or scream in your ear.
+Because they are so intelligent, macaws can be train.
+You can start when your pet is young and work on hand-feeding, teaching your bird. to talk or sing, and preparing your Macaw not to nip, bite, or scream in your ear.
 You may also discover that you and your Macaw can share jokes and enjoy various types of interactive play.

 Caring for Companion Macaws

 Life with a macaw parrot is a long-term commitment.
 These stunning birds live for approximately 60 years.
-Some of the more common companion macaw species include the Blue and Gold Macaws, Greenwing Macaws, Hahn’s Macaws, Hyacinth Macaws, Illiger’s Macaws, Military Macaws, Scarlet Macaws Severe Macaws, Catalina Macaws, and Yellow-collared Macaw.
+Some of the more common companion macaw species include the Blue and Gold Macaws, Greenwing Macaws, Hahn’s Macaw, Hyacinth.
+Macaws, Illiger’s Macaws, Military Macaws, Scarlet Macaws Severe Macaws, Catalina Macaws, and Yellow-collared Macaw.

 Macaws are vigorous chewers that require plenty of unsprayed bird-safe branches and perches such as fir, pine, willow, and elder to sink their beaks into.
 Heat sterilized pine cones, wooden and leather toys also provide a lot of chewable satisfaction.
 Other good sources of enrichment include swings, ladders, and complex toys to help keep their active minds engaged and prevent feather plucking and other damaging behaviors.

-Macaws, like other parrots, should be supervised while they are enjoying their toys to ensure that they don’t accidentally swallow toy parts or otherwise injure themselves.
+Macaws, like other parrots, should be supervise while they are enjoying their toys to ensure that they don’t accidentally swallow toy parts or.

 Macaw Cage Supplies